 Neptune is the eighth planet from our Sun.
 Its discovery was announced in 1846.
 It takes 248 years for Neptune to complete one orbit around the sun.

 It is the furthest planet from the Sun.
-The distance between the sun and Neptune is about 30 times greater than the distance between the earth and the moon.
+Neptune’s mean distance from the Sun is ~30 astronomical units (AU)—about 30 times Earth’s distance from the Sun.

-Neptune rotates on its axis every 12 hours.
-It completes an orbit once every 164 days.
+Neptune rotates once every ~16 hours and completes a solar orbit in ≈165 Earth years.
 Neptune has been observed with different telescopes.
 The Hubble Space Telescope has photographed the surface of Neptune.
 It can be seen that Neptune has a blue-green color.

 It is possible to see Neptune from Earth using a telescope.
 There are several ways to do this.
 You could use binoculars or even a small telescope.
 But if you want to get the best views of the planet, you should use a big telescope.
 A 10-inch telescope will give you the clearest view of the planet.